Disability Tax Credits For Children With ADHD

 Which Cases of ADHD are Eligible for the Disability Tax Credit?

 Because ADHD can vary significantly in its effects on people, it is important to get a proper diagnosis from your child’s general practitioner, or a psychologist if need be.
-In order to qualify for the Disability Tax Credit, the Canada Revenue Agency (CRA) states that the disability must meet the following requirements:
+To qualify for the Disability Tax Credit, the Canada Revenue Agency (CRA) states that the disability must meet the following requirements:

 1. The child must have a severe mental or physical impairment.